-Pre-Purchase Bid - A Purchase Bid or a Sales Bid, which may be placed in any given Auction and contains a Pre-Purchase Agreement Identifier.
+Pre-Purchase Bid - A bid, which may be placed in any given Auction and contains a Pre-Purchase Agreement Identifier.

 Production Facility - A facility capable of CO2 Removal according to one or several Removal Method specific Methodologies.

 Production Facility Audit - Audit performed by a 3rd party to verify the details and eligibility of a Production Facility to be approved into the System according to the relevant Removal Method specific Methodology.